-The program includes a formal research component consisting of a three-hour Research Problem course and satisfactory completion of a research paper.
-Upon completion of the program, satisfactory completion of the School Superintendent Assessment or the School Leader Licensure Assessment is required for candidates pursuing superintendent or initial principal's certification.
+The program includes a research component consisting of a three-hour Research Problem course and satisfactory completion of a research paper.
+Satisfactory completion of the School Superintendent Assessment or the School Leader Licensure Assessment is required for candidates pursuing superintendent or initial principal's certification.